Republican Party of Minnesota: 2000-2010s

 The last Republican Governor of Minnesota was Tim Pawlenty.
-He was elected in 2002 and after winning re-election in 2006, he served two terms, which is the term limit.
+He was elected in 2002; after winning re-election in 2006, he served two terms.
 With Tom Emmer's defeat in 2010 by Mark Dayton, Republicans held the governorship for eight years.
-Despite having lost every executive race in the general election of 2010, the party captured both chambers of the Minnesota Legislature for the first time since the 1970s, and defeated 18-term Minnesota US Jim Oberstar by electing Chip Cravaack to Minnesota's 8th district.
+Despite having lost every executive race in the general election of 2010, the party captured both chambers of the Minnesota Legislature for the first time since the 1970s, and defeated 18-term Rep. Jim Oberstar by electing Chip Cravaack to Minnesota's 8th district.

 2010 gubernatorial race

 For the 2010 statewide elections, the party endorsed State Representative Tom Emmer and Metropolitan Council member Annette Meeks for governor and lieutenant governor.
 State Representative Dan Severson was the endorsed candidate for secretary of state.
 Attorney and psychologist Chris Barden was the endorsed candidate for attorney general.
 Patricia Anderson was the endorsed candidate for state auditor.
 All five executive candidates lost their respective elections.

 Following the 2010 gubernatorial recount, the Minnesota GOP was heavily in debt, owing $2 million primarily for the recount of votes.
 The GOP had stopped paying rent for its headquarters near the Capitol and the landlord filed an eviction summons once the Party had fallen $111,000 behind in rent.
 They announced they would move their headquarters to Minneapolis's Seward neighborhood in January 2014.
 The new headquarters is situated diagonally across from the Seward Community Cafe where it shares a building with a Pizza Luce.
 Party Chairman Keith Downey said they were moving away from St. Paul "to be closer to the people."
 The headquarters were later moved to Edina.

 Despite this, in 2010, Republicans had taken control of both houses of the State Legislature for the first time in three decades, only to lose both houses in 2012.